mendix/docs/content/en/docs/appstore/modules/mobile-sso.md

 ### 4.4 Configuring Client Information {#client-info}

-Follow the [General OIDC Providers](https://docs.mendix.com/appstore/modules/oidc/#511-general-oidc-providers) section of the ***OIDC SSO*** documentation for configuring client information.
+Follow the [General OIDC Providers](/appstore/modules/oidc/#511-general-oidc-providers) section of the ***OIDC SSO*** documentation for configuring client information.

 {{% alert color="info" %}} Make sure to add a **Custom callback URL** in the client and IdP.
 This configuration is optional for web apps but mandatory for mobile apps.
 For Example, `<appname>://oauth/callback`, where <appname> is an application name which is used to create the application using **Build Native Mobile App** {{% /alert %}}

 {{< figure src="/attachments/appstore/modules/mobile-sso/Configure client information.png" >}}

-In the developer mode or local system application, add the `makeitnative://oauth/callback` URL in the **Custom callback URL** tab.
+When testing locally, add the `makeitnative://oauth/callback` URL in the **Custom callback URL** tab.
 This configuration also supports signing in with acr_values.
+For more information, see the [Configurations](/refguide/configuration/).

 ### 4.5 Single Log Out